lbryio/lbry.tech/documents/glossary.md

 ### Opcode

 8-bit code of a *script* operation.
-Codes from 0x01 to 0x4B (decimal 75) are interpreted as a length of data to be pushed on the stack of the interpreter (data bytes follow the opcode).
+Codes from `0x01` to `0x4B` (decimal 75) are interpreted as a length of data to be pushed on the stack of the interpreter (data bytes follow the opcode).
 Other codes are either do something interesting, or disabled and cause transaction verification to fail, or do nothing (reserved for future use).
 LBRY implemented special op codes for storing and updating of claim data.

 ### Orphan, Orphaned Block

 A valid block that is no longer a part of a *main chain*.
 Usually happens when two or more blocks of the same *height* are produced at the same time.
 When one of them becomes a part of the main chain, others are considered "orphaned".
-Orphans also may happen when the blockchain is *forked* due to an attack (see *51% attack*) or a bug.
+Orphans also may happen when the blockchain is *forked* due to an attack (see *[51% attack](#_51-attack)*) or a bug.
 Then a chain of several blocks may become abandoned.
 Usually a transaction is included in all blocks of the same height, so its *confirmation* is not delayed and there is no *double spend*.
 See also *Fork*.

 ### Outpoint

 An outpoint, as referenced in API documentation and elsewhere, is the most specific identification for a particular version of a claim (a claim may be updated and will be referenced by a new outpoint).
 The outpoint is the concatenation of the transaction id and nout (position in the transaction).
 Outpoint example: `f6dea4ad26fd526b77935969a17b081342fc92d68b3a1daf69d4a3378657c2fc:0`

-### Peer
+### Paper Wallet

-A peer is one instance of a client running on a computer on the Internet to which other clients connect and transfer data.
-Depending on context, "peer" can refer either to any client in the swarm or more specifically to a downloader, a client that has only parts of the file.
+A form of *cold storage* where a *private key* for LBRY Credits *address* is printed on a piece of paper (with or without encryption) and then all traces of the key are removed from the computer where it was generated.
+To redeem bitcoins, a key must be imported in the wallet application so it can sign a transaction.
+See also *Casascius Coins*.

 ### Pay-to-Script Hash

 A type of the *script* and *address* that allows sending bitcoins to arbitrary complex scripts using a compact hash of that script.
 This allows payer to pay much smaller *transaction fees* and not wait very long for a *non-standard* transaction to get included in the blockchain.
 Then the actual script matching the hash must be provided by the payee when redeeming the funds.
 P2SH addresses are encoded in *Base58Check* just like regular public keys and start with number "3".

-### Paper Wallet
+### Peer

-A form of *cold storage* where a *private key* for LBRY Credits *address* is printed on a piece of paper (with or without encryption) and then all traces of the key are removed from the computer where it was generated.
-To redeem bitcoins, a key must be imported in the wallet application so it can sign a transaction.
-See also *Casascius Coins*.
+A peer is one instance of a client running on a computer on the Internet to which other clients connect and transfer data.
+Depending on context, "peer" can refer either to any client in the swarm or more specifically to a downloader, a client that has only parts of the file.

+### Private Key (Privkey)

+A 256-bit number used in *ECDSA* algorithm to create transaction *signatures* in order to prove ownership of certain amount of credits.
+Can also be used in arbitrary *elliptic curve arithmetic* operations.
+Private keys are stored within *wallet* applications and are usually encrypted with a pass phrase.
+Private keys may be completely random (see *Key Pool*) or generated from a single secret number ("seed").
+See also *Deterministic Wallet*.

 ### Proof-of-Work (PoW)